hollyschinsky/pgday-eu-star-track/lesson3.md

  <img class="screenshot" src="images/instagram-off.png"/>

-When building PhoneGap apps you can easily check the current status of the connection using the [Cordova Network Information Plugin]
+When building PhoneGap apps you can easily check the current status of the connection using the [Cordova Network Information Plugin](https://github.com/apache/cordova-plugin-network-information).
-(https://github.com/apache/cordova-plugin-network-information).
 You can also setup event listeners to be notified when the connection goes from online to offline and vice versa and take action then accordingly.

 In this lesson you will learn how to use this plugin to detect and listen for network changes and pop up a toast